CAT-Cyber-Attack-ToolChain/CAT/docker/README.md

 This is also where the server exceptions will be printed out.

 ### 4. Starting the frontend: ###
-In the `node` container, execute the following commands to start the frontend interface:
+In the `frontend` container, execute the following commands to start the frontend interface:
 ```
 node$> cd frontend
 node$> npm start